schoolofdata-ch/openkidz/README.md

-The [Truth WithIn STatistics 2018](https://twist2018.ch) hackathon was one of the first events of it's kind that provided a childcare facility as part of the event.
-Together with the childcare team we investigated the question of whether event organizers or even parents in general had access to open data about childcare providers in Switzerland.
-Since we could not find anything of the kind, we decided to make some open data ourselves.
-The result is a Data Package which can be used to analyse, visualize, and crowdsource more information about childcare providers.
+The [Truth WithIn STatistics 2018](https://twist2018.ch) hackathon was one of the first events of its kind that provided a childcare facility as part of the event.
+Together with the childcare team from the University of Zürich that supported the event ([kihz.uzh.ch](https://www.kihz.uzh.ch/)), we investigated the question of whether event organizers or even parents in general had access to open data about childcare providers in Switzerland, and decided to make open data.
+The result is a [Data Package](https://frictionlessdata.io/field-guide/) which can be used to analyze, visualize, and crowdsource more information about childcare providers in Switzerland or worldwide.

 # Data

-Note that there are sources of statistical Open Government Data about childcare, for example searching the [Opendata.swiss portal](https://opendata.swiss/de/dataset?q=kinderbetreuung) we found a detailed list of [day care centers in the city of Zürich](https://data.stadt-zuerich.ch/dataset/sd_zv_kitas_schulkreis) on the basis of key figures according to school groups since 2014.

-The key figures include the number of childcare places, the number of children of pre-school age and the care rate per school group.
+Note that there are sources of statistical Open Government Data about childcare, for example searching the [Opendata.swiss portal](https://opendata.swiss/de/dataset?q=kinderbetreuung) we found a detailed list of day care centers in the City of Zürich on the basis of key figures according to school groups since 2014.
+Key figures in this dataset include the number of childcare places, the number of children of pre-school age and the care rate per school group.
+See [data.stadt-zurich.ch](https://data.stadt-zuerich.ch/dataset/sd_zv_kitas_schulkreis)

+The best starting point for researching childcare centers is [KibeSuisse](https://www.kibesuisse.ch/verband/ueber-kibesuisse/kibesuisse-stellt-sich-vor/), the Swiss Childcare Association - a competence centre for family and school-accompanying childcare.

+> "Kibesuisse fördert den qualitativen und quantitativen Ausbau familien- und schulergänzender Kinderbetreuungsangebote." *(Kibesuisse promotes the qualitative and quantitative expansion of family and school supplementary childcare services.)*

+Note that there a number of interesting [research publications](https://www.kibesuisse.ch/publikationen/) on their homepage, where criteria for admission in the network and evaluation can be found.

 - [KibeSuisse](https://www.kibesuisse.ch/verband/mitglieder/mitglieder-suchen/?tx_iskibesuissemitglieder_suche[action]=search&tx_iskibesuissemitglieder_suche[controller]=Mitglieder&tx_iskibesuissemitglieder_suche[canton]=ZG)
 - [Qualikita](https://www.quali-kita.ch/de/fuer-eltern/zertifizierte-kitas/)